What’s a Venture Capitalist?

 Quick refresher before we get into more detail: Venture capitalists (VCs) are people who fund growing businesses.
 VC investors provide the funds, and in return, the newly funded company gives them equity.

 As we mentioned, you won’t find too many venture capitalists working solo.
 Most of them work for VC firms, where several investors pool their resources so they can make more—and bigger—investments.
-And when the average VC investment comes out to about $11.7 million, you can see why they need to pool resources.1
+And when the median VC investment can reach nearly $30 million at times, you can see why they need to pool resources.1

 So why do they invest so much?
 Simple: they expect big returns.